 I especially enjoy working with clients/patients representing a wide range of diversity from 5-75 years of age and from many different races, ethnicities, religions, genders, sexual orientations, and abilities.
-I am currently in private practice in New Orleans, Louisiana, and am in the process or relocating to Spokane, Washington.
+I worked in a private practice in New Orleans, Louisiana from 2011-2018.
+I then moved to Spokane, Washington in May 2018, where I continue to work in a private practice.
+I now see clients in person in Washington, and also continue providing psychological services in Louisiana via videoconference.
 I have previously worked at a number of University counseling centers, a children's mental health hospital, a community counseling center, and a long term residential "group-home."
 I graduated with my PhD and Master's Degree in Counseling Psychology from the University of Missouri-Kansas City (UMKC).
 I have also taught numerous undergraduate and graduate courses in psychology and counseling at UMKC and Xavier University New Orleans.

 My counseling theory is primarily psychodynamic/psychoanalytic and is also holistic: working with thoughts, emotions, behaviors, personal history, culture, relationships, dreams, and early memories.
 My style of therapy pays special attention to the unconscious factors that are contributing to your specific challenges.
 Frequency of therapy ranges from 1-2 times per month to 2-3 times per week (depending on finances, availability, and preference).
 For more about my approach to therapy, please visit my "Therapy Services" page.